kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 Here,

 - `configuration.init.inline.mysqlUsers` does not take a `password` field - KubeDB fetches each user's password from the backend MySQL server automatically, so no credential is ever written in plaintext YAML.
-- `configuration.init.inline.mysqlQueryRules`, `.mysqlVariables` and `.adminVariables` accept the same keys as their raw `proxysql.cnf` counterparts, just in YAML key-value form.
+- `configuration.init.inline.mysqlQueryRules`, `.mysqlVariables`, and `.adminVariables` accept the same keys as their raw `proxysql.cnf` counterparts, expressed in YAML key-value form.

 See the [Declarative Configuration](/docs/guides/proxysql/concepts/declarative-configuration/index.md) concept page for the full field-by-field reference.